 COLUMBUS – Ohio State Highway Patrol troopers filed felony drug charges against two Rhode Island men after a traffic stop in Muskingum County.
 During the traffic stop, troopers seized 7,040 liquid ounces of CBD oil worth approximately $165,000.

 On February 25, at 12:04 p.m., troopers stopped a 2017 U-Haul truck with Arizona registration for a marked lanes violation on Interstate 70.
 Criminal indicators were observed and a Patrol drug-sniffing canine alerted to the vehicle.
 A probable cause search revealed the contraband.
+As per other sources CBD Oil made from Hemp which do not typically have the psycoactive drug THC.

 The driver, Joshua Sellers, 37, of Providence, R.I, and passenger, Richard Defedele, 37, of North Kingston, R.I., were charged with possession of a schedule 1 substance, a first-degree felony.